legenddaniel/covid19-realtime/README.md

 2. In the root directory find the file `.env`
 3. In `.env` input Your API key and save
 4. The `.env` file should be like `REACT_APP_KEY="sfgfassgsasgdaf"`
-5. Remember to restart the project once you modify `.env`
+5. Remember to restart the App once you modify `.env`

 You can however still take a look at the design without the API key.